Amanraj316/NoBrokerage.com-AI-Chat-Interface/README.md

 # NoBrokerage.com AI Chat Interface

 ## Description
-A brief one-sentence summary of what the project does.

-e.g., An intelligent chat interface that allows users to find real estate properties using natural language queries.
+An intelligent chat interface that allows users to find real estate properties using natural language queries.

 ## Tech Stack
 List the key technologies you used.